gradadvice/gradadvice.github.io/about.md

 permalink: /about/
 ---

-# About PhD Advice Hub
+# About Graduate Advice Hub

-This hub is a community-driven project connecting prospective Greek MSc and PhD students with compatriots already studying abroad.
+This hub is a community-driven project connecting prospective Greek graduate students with compatriots already studying abroad.
 It's still a work in progress, but our goal is to create a comprehensive directory where students can find peers in their field, seek guidance, and share insights about the postgraduate journey.

 ## Mission

 Our mission is to:
-- Connect Greek MSc and PhD students across disciplines and institutions
+- Connect Greek graduate students across disciplines and institutions
 - Provide a platform for sharing advice, experiences, and resources
 - Foster a supportive academic community within the Greek diaspora
 - Help prospective students make informed decisions about studying abroad